culturepulse/community-synchronizer/README.md

 ## Deployment
 Deployment is managed by [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/).

+Now, deployment is fully automatic due to the GitHub CI/CD service.
+So all you need to do is to test the project and push feature/fix/change branch to the Git repository.
+Create a merge request and after a code-review process, this feature will be merged and deployed automatically.

+If you still, for some reason need to deploy this project to the AWS Lambda manually, or want to know, how it works, section below is written for you.

 ### AWS cli / SAM cli
 To manage the deployment process, aws cli and sam cli is required.
 For this tool iam use is needed with setup